VEGETABLESIncludeExperiment with a variety of vegetables – try for a “rainbow

 Mix bottled juice ½ and ½ with water

-milk, coffee, tea, alcohol, pop, sweetened juices and beverage and caffeinated beverages
+Avoidmilk, coffee, tea, alcohol, pop, sweetened juices and beverage and caffeinated beverages

 (LATER – coffee substitutes: Café-Lib, Bambu, Inka, Swiss water or carbon dioxide decaffeinated organic coffee)

-• Try to eat foods that are whole and pure and in their natural state.
+Additional Information:• Try to eat foods that are whole and pure and in their natural state.
 This means avoiding processed, packaged and canned foods.

 • Try to eat certified organic foods as much as possible.
 This will decrease the toxic load on your body by eliminating pesticide, antibiotic and hormone residues.
 In addition, organic produce has been grown on enriched soils so they will be rich in vitamins and minerals.
 These minerals are needed for the plant to form its own natural sugars- this is why organic produce tastes sweeter and more flavourful!